CKohwo/Ecommerce-strategy-blueprint/README.md

 # 🛍️ An Analytical Blueprint for E-commerce Growth

-### A Methodological Case Study with Strategic Applications for the Nigerian Market
+### A Methodological Case Study with Strategic Applications for the E-commerce Global and Local Market

 In the hyper-competitive world of e-commerce, leaders need more than just data; they need a repeatable strategy.
 This repository contains a complete **analytical blueprint** built in Python, designed to turn raw product and sales data into actionable business intelligence.